Adult-Gerontology Acute Care Nurse Practitioner

 Walsh University's Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) program is designed to prepare nurses to manage complex patient care situations, providing specialized medical care and advanced nursing skills to patients in a hospital or clinic setting.

-As part of Walsh University's Master of Science in Nursing program, the AGACNP track consists of both online and traditional classes and provides students with a solid theoretical basis, high-fidelity simulations and clinical experiences in a variety of acute care environments.
+As part of Walsh University's Master of Science in Nursing program, the AGACNP track consists of both online and traditional face-to-face classes and provides students with a solid theoretical basis, high-fidelity simulations and clinical experiences in a variety of acute care environments.
 Students can complete their master’s degree in two years of full-time study.
 A part-time option is also available.
 Upon graduation, students are eligible to sit for certification as an AGACNP.

 - History of Excellence.
 Walsh University has a strong reputation for producing career-ready nurses.
 Walsh MSN students are known for having a 100% pass rate on their certification exams.